WickedNekomata/NekoEngine/README.md

 texture and then drag and drop the texture.
 All the textures used by the texture units will be blended together.
 Be creative!

+## Assets
+Both the Scarfy model and the tree model belong to the 3D artist [Mateo Costa](https://www.artstation.com/mateocosta).

 ## License

 MIT License